jklincn/llama.moe/README.md

 # llama.moe

-Optimized inference of MoE models based on llama.cpp, with dynamic expert offloading.
+A lightweight inference framework for Mixture-of-Experts (MoE) models, built on top of llama.cpp with dynamic expert offloading.

 ## Get Started